I buy websites on Flippa, and it is always difficult to figure out whether the site is actually worth the price.

 When scouting a potential investment website, you want to know if it will lose rankings, whether it is banned from AdSense, or has many bad links.

 Add to this that 50% or more sellers want to SCAM you, or are hiding important info.
 Thus, investing in websites becomes a VERY risky business venture.

 However, the good news is that most scams are easy to spot if you look closely and pay attention to important details.

-Here is my video review of some obvious but very deceptive scammer who went as far as making a Fake Adsense Earnings Proof Video (some actually made a fake adsense dashboard.
-These are obvious things that you should always check:
+Here is my video review of some obvious but very deceptive scammers who went as far as making a Fake Adsense Earnings Proof Video (some actually made a fake Adsense dashboard).

 Scams on Flippa video

 When a seller claims income from Adsense, Flippa offers a mechanism to verify that income “belongs” to the specific website.
 In theory this cannot be faked, and you should see a green line on the Earnings graph inside the listing.

 I still go further, and ALWAYS ask sellers to provide additional screenshots of last 30, 90 and 365 days site reports, that highlight Revenue, Page Views and RPM tabs, and show 3 line on the graph.

 If a seller claims income from AdSense, but it’s not verified, you should probably avoid this website, and move on.

 Sure there are exceptions.
 For example my $10,000 website purchase – seller was using original site creator’s AdSense account AFTER he bought it … However he still managed to verify it with Flippa.